sroaj/lexicon-dehydrated-namecheap-cron-ssh/README.md

 ### Auto propogation

-Suppose you want certificates to be copied to and installed in a specific ssh-able host.
+Suppose you want certificates for ```yoursubdomain.example.org``` to be copied to and installed in a specific ssh-able host.

-Create a ```/data/hostlist.txt``` with the following format:
+Create a ```/data/hostlist.yoursubdomain.example.org.txt``` with the following format:

 ```
 [user@]hostname|ip [command to run]